 The chairman answered by email Defense News' questions about his company's role in the defense industry at home and abroad:

 Q. Where do you see the role of the private sector in the Indian defense market?

-The private industry has taken rapid strides since contributing towards the defense sector.
+A. The private industry has taken rapid strides since contributing towards the defense sector.
 From being the outsourcing agency for state enterprises ,they are now focusing on acquiring knowledge in design and system engineering and access to technology by partnering with foreign original equipment manufacturers (OEM) to provide the best solutions.

 There is a lot of knowledge base, technical know-how, infrastructure availability and enterprise in the country in the form of both medium- and small-scale enterprises the big private players.
 If exploited correctly, they can help us establish a self-reliant vibrant defense base in the country.

 Q. How will the Make in India initiative work in the defense sector?

 A. With defense being recognized as one [of] the strategic sectors under Make in India, this represents a big opportunity for the private industry.
 The primary goal is to make India a global manufacturing hub by encouraging both multinational as well as domestic, private companies to manufacture their products within the country.
 I am very optimistic that this long-term vision will help uplift the inertia of the private industry to enter and invest into a capital-intensive sector like defense.